Hadokane/CI_PP3_OFFICE_CHAMPION/TESTING.md

 ---

-**Bug:** `if statements` in jinja not populating page with only its relevant titles where the id matches.
+**Bug:** `if statements` in jinja not populating the page with only its relevant titles where the id matches.

 <details><summary>Bug 11</summary><img src="officechampion/static/assets/images/docs/bugs/bug13.png" alt="Bug 11"></details>